 More information on events:

-Further events with peer exchange between cities, regions and governments on waste, the preparation of national circular economy action plans, a series of events on air pollution and the NEC Directive, the establishment of a network of Mediterranean countries implementing the EU Timber Regulation and more are in preparation.
+Further events with peer exchange between cities, regions and governments on waste and circular economy, a series of events on air pollution and the NEC Directive and more are in preparation.

 TAIEX-EIR PEER 2 PEER finances